algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

 #### 7.5 Error handling system

-The interpreter incorporates an error handling system to ensure users receive clear and actionable feedback regarding assembly code issues.
-It detects and reports errors at multiple stages of the interpretation process, including lexical analysis, parsing, and semantic analysis.
+The interpreter incorporates an error handling system to ensure users receive clear and actionable errors regarding assembly code issues.
+It detects and reports errors at multiple stages of the interpretation process.

 **Error Identification**